PeterKwok1/Playground/README.md

 # Freecodecamp Relational Databases
     Docker setup - Done
     Learn Bash by Building a Boilerplate - Done
-    Learn Relational Databases by Building a Mario Database -
+    Learn Relational Databases by Building a Mario Database - It's gone.
+Use the ALTER TABLE and DROP COLUMN keywords again to drop first_column.
 # Topics of Interest
     Typescript
         I heard Colt Steele's courses are excellent.